themw123/jarvis_v2/client/readme.md

 ## How to Use:

-- start recording by saying the startword or startkey
+- start recording by saying the keyword(depends on the openwakeword model, default is hey_jarvis) or startkey
-- interrupt assistent by saving the stopword or stopkey
+- interrupt assistent by saving the keyword or stopkey
-- best practise by saying something before the startword or stopword and wait for a short moment.
-For example "okay ... [startword]"
-- keeps conversation until next restart